Small Business is Optimistic — But Is It Ready For EMVs?

 And yet, this is in direct contrast to an article appearing on the Consumerist website at the same time, which refers to a Wells Fargo report which took a different survey of more than 600 small business owners, and concludes “that more than half of those who accept point-of-sale card payments are unaware of the requirement to change to EMV chip card technology.”

 The Wells Fargo Report

 The Wells Fargo report said that “business owners reported a variety of reasons for not making the shift by the October deadline

 - 48% feel that upgrading their payment terminal will not impact their business.

 - 46% do not want to pay for the costs associated with upgrading.

 - 41% are not concerned about the liability shift in the case of fraud.”

 “The survey findings show us that we have more work to do,” said Debra Rossi, head of Wells Fargo Merchant Services, in a statement.
-You, of course, can get started on the work right now, or better, keep up with the head start you already have courtesy of AVPS.
+You can begin the work right away or, even better, maintain the head start you already have thanks to AVPS.